yamautomate/ShellGPT/README.md

 To limit our spending, we can leverage the API Parameter `max_tokens`.
 With it, we can define what the maximum amount of tokens is we want to use.
 If the prompt and completion requires more tokens than what we have defined in `max_tokens`, the API returns an error.

-## How to construct prompts using the PowerGPT Module
+## How to construct prompts using the ShellGPT Module
 We have several ways of how we can create prompts with the CompletionAPI module.

 The easiest and most customizable one is to use the `New-CompletionAPIPrompt` function.
 It lets you create a prompt from scratch, or append a query to a prompt.